Polyurethane Radioactive Bio Hazard Bags, Waste Transport Products

 Improved Environmental Performance

-Fewer transport movements (energy,
+Fewer transport movements (energy, pollution)

-Lower waste volume in process (storage)
+Lower waste volume in process (storage) and potentially final disposal

 Improved Quality of Goods or Services